uiua-lang/uiua/site/new_tutorial/Basic Data Manipulation and Formatting.md

 ⟜√ 81
 ```

+The value that appears at the bottom of the output list would be the first argument of the next function to be called.

 ```uiua
 ⟜+ 2 5
 ```

-You'll most often see [on]() with another function immediately to its left.
+You'll most often see [on]() with another function immediately to its left, to use that preserved value.

 ```uiua
 ×⟜+ 2 5